 Netflix data mesh glitz and glamour

 As Netflix ramp up their production capabilities via their own studio, the data associated with pitches, production and the many phases of content production is required across the business to ensure a smooth operation.
 This blog post from Netflix superbly details their journey to data mesh via several iterations of data movement.

 A deep dive into treating data as a product

 Xavier Gumara Rigol, who works for Adevinta, has kindly written a blog talking about his and the organization’s move to treat data as a product.
 It’s a great read and provides details of their logical and physical implementation as well as a domain team data product example.

 Unleash data mesh one data product at a time

 One exciting thing to happen in recent times is the public beta launch of TerminusX.
 TerminusX is a self-serve data platform to build, execute, monitor and share versioned data products (which can be done in 90 seconds).
 It versions both data and schema and combines the power of knowledge graphs with the simplicity of documents.
-If you’re interested in having a play, then sign up to the public beta.
-More information about TerminusX can be found in our whitepaper.
+If you’re interested in having a play, then sign up for the public beta.

 A data mesh encyclopedia